DigitalCommons/mykomap-monolith/docs/config.md

 The `logo` config field is a child of the `ui` field and is used to define whether a logo should be displayed on the map, and if so where the logo is situated.

-If config file does not contain a `logo` field, by default no logo will be displayed on the map.
+If a config file does not contain a `logo` field, no logo will be displayed on the map.

 A new folder has been added `front-end/public/assets/logo` as a central store for logo images.

-The `logo` has 4 subfields
+The `logo` field has 4 subfields

-- `showLogo` (required): this is a boolean, and it is necessary to set this to true if the.
+- `showLogo` (required): this is a boolean, and it is necessary if a logo is to be used
-- `largeLogo`: the location of the large logo image eg: `/assets/logos/cwm-logo.png`
+- `largeLogo`: the location of the large logo image e.g.: `/assets/logos/cwm-logo.png`
 - `smallLogo`: similar to above, the location of the small logo
 - `altText`: any alt text to be associated with the logo